 M1 Finance is a member of Financial Industry Regulatory Authority (FINRA) and the Securities and Investor Protection Corporation (SIPC).
 Being a member of SIPC, you will be insured in the event that M1 Finance goes out of business or goes financially insolvent.
 Each account at M1 Finance is insured up to $500,000 in coverage ($250,000 for cash).

-The ideal user for M1 Finance is someone who is a passive investor, relatively fee sensitive, and does not want to spend a significant time managing their investments.
+In most cases, M1 Finance is best for someone who is a passive investor, relatively fee sensitive, and does not want to spend a significant time managing their investments.
 This would not be an ideal platform for active traders.
 Any individual stock investors should have a minimum time horizon of 5 years.
 As Warren Buffett has said, investing in stocks with a time horizon of less than 5 years is speculating.